MewX/ps5-official-firmware-list/README.md

 File issues if you have any questions.

 > [!IMPORTANT]
-> No downloads will be offered by this repo by default.
+> By default, no downloads will be offered by this repo.
-> **However, if you are working on PS5 security research, then I'm happy to see what binaries I can offer.**
+> **However, if you work on PS5 security research, then I'm happy to offer binaries that I have.**
 > Otherwise, please download the firmware from somewhere else, and then look up this table for the checksums.

 ## Update List files